Macrometacorp/docs/docs/queryworkers/query-workers.md

 ## Create a New Query Worker

-When you save a query, it becomes a Query Worker.
+When you save a query, it becomes a query worker.

 1. Write a [C8QL](../c8ql/) query.
 2. Click **Save Query**.